gyware-archive/windows-script-shells/README.md

 # Windows Script Shells
-A collection of interprter shells for JScript (JavaScript), JScript .NET and VBScript.
+A collection of interpreter shells for JScript (JavaScript), JScript .NET and VBScript.